bugsnag/bugsnag-android-gradle-plugin/README.md

 Bugsnag Android Gradle Plugin
 =============================

 Gradle plugin which automatically uploads ProGuard mapping files to Bugsnag.
+If you need more manual control, [see the API docs](https://bugsnag.com/docs/notifiers/android/proguard).

 Basic Usage
 -----------